Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/README.md

 ![Obstacle chart](https://github.com/user-attachments/assets/fd552782-8ea8-4165-8fa0-5567a0384821)

+### Parking strategy
+We planned to make the robot drive it's back side into the parking area because we design the robot to be long enough so that it can park perfectly within the area without the robot's lenght exceeding the width of the parking zone.

 ## Design Journey
 When designing the robot, the first thing that we ruminated on is how the robot will park.
 This is a very